Toddler 1 (2-3 years old)

 The Beginner 1 level is for older children with little to no experience in the water.
 The Beginner 1 level focuses on comfort, acclimation, and basic survival skills.
 Beginner 1 swimmers learn proper breathing with an emphasis on getting them comfortable with their faces in the water for an extended period of time.

-Junior (3-4 years old)
+Junior Swim (3-4 years old)

 The Junior level is for students with little to no experience in the water.
 This level focuses on comfort, acclimation, and basic water safety.
 These swimmers are also introduced to proper breath control in addition to, correct body positioning and movement in the water by floating, gliding, and kicking.

-Toddler 2 (2-3 years old)
+Toddler Swim Lessons 2 (2-3 years old)

 The Toddler 2 level focuses on teaching comfortable swimmers important self saving skills.
 In this level, students learn how to swim semi-independently using the rollover breath technique.
 Since these swimmers are more comfortable in the water, there is more emphasis placed on swimming independently.

-Intermediate 1 (3-4 years old)
+Intermediate Swim 1 (3-4 years old)

 The Intermediate 1 level focuses on survival swimming, using the rollover breathing method.
 Swimmers in this level are comfortable in the water and have already learned a few self-saving techniques.

-Beginner 2 (5+ years old)
+Beginner Swim 2 (5+ years old)

 The Beginner 2 level focuses on introducing swimmers to basic technical skills needed to be able to perform freestyle and backstroke.
 Swimmers in this level learn how to do “big arms”, side breathes independently as well as a kick on their back independently.
 These swimmers also learn to self-save by submerging and recovering to a float position.